webdevelopers-eu/zolinga/system/wiki/Zolinga Core/Running the System/Command Line.md

 You can dispatch any event from command line using the `bin/zolinga` script.

-After specifying the event type and optional parameters the script will dispatch the standard `Zolinga\System\Events\RequestResponseEvent` event with origin set to *cli*.
+After specifying the event type and optional parameters the script will dispatch the standard `Zolinga\System\Events\CliRequestResponseEvent` event with origin set to *cli*.
 The `$event->request` array will be filled with any parameters specified on command line and event listeners are expected to fill the array `$event->response` with the response data.

 The syntax of specifying events and optional parameters is fairly simple.
 ```